raftaar1191/Charitable/readme.txt

 == Changelog ==

+= 1.6.20 =
+* FIX: Corrected error introduced by 1.6.19 resulting in donations not processing in certain situations when using Authorize.Net or Stripe.

 = 1.6.19 =
 * NEW: Registered campaigns fields for getting a campaign's tags and categories as commma-separated lists.
 These are now available in campaign-related emails as well as the Campaigns export. [#688](https://github.com/Charitable/Charitable/issues/688)
 * NEW: Include Charitable version in Javascript vars.
 This is available as `CHARITABLE_VARS.version`.
 We also added a way to check that Charitable is at least a certain version, using `CHARITABLE.VersionCompare( version )` (where `version` is the version it must be).